 I will always believe that there’s nothing a person can’t handle if they have confidence, support, and persistent.
-They don’t mean it’s going to be easy.
-When I was returning from prison camp after a 17–month sentence.
+Even with that belief, it was still difficult when I returned from the federal prison camp after my 17-sentence.
 I earned my Bachelor’s degree in English back in 2008, so one would think it would be easy to find a job after prison.
-However, I realized during my two years on pre-trial, finding a quality job, let alone with my degree, was going to be difficult.
+However, I realized during my two years on pre-trial, getting a quality job, let alone with my degree, was going to be difficult.
 The question is, however, how does someone not give up?
 It’s so tempting to give up.
 I remembered wanting to return to prison camp because at least I didn’t have to deal with rent, bills, and demanding employers.
+I even thought that publishing my book, Subprime Felon: Inside Federal Prison Camp, would lead to some happiness or freedom.
+Though I see my book as an accomplishment, it didn’t give me want I wanted.
 At the same time, I realized I had more freedoms outside of prison than inside.
 The challenge was to find a way to minimize my depression and frustration in order to keep a level head and find a solution.
-Here are a few solutions I came up with, though these aren’t perfect, they may work as a way to stepping stone to better solutions.
+Here are a few methods I used, though these aren’t perfect, they may work as a way to stepping stone to better solutions.

-This is more than just putting in job applications and hoping to get the right job.
-I suggest creating a game plan for employment.
-I find that when you come home from prison, inmates have to get the first job they can just to satisfy their POs.
+Looking for employment is more than just putting in job applications and hoping to get the right job.
+I suggest creating a game plan.
+I find that when you come home from prison, inmates have to get the first job they can to satisfy their POs.
 As understandable, and sensible, as this is, that first job will most like not be a long-term financial solution.
 To avoid seeming overqualified, I suggest not putting high levels of education on your resume, if you’re applying for low waged jobs.

 I believe that returning inmates should set time aside every day, even if they have their job, to explore self-employment options and to apply for better-paying jobs.
 Yes, looking for a quality job with a felony is going to be hell.
 But if a felon believes the high paying job is necessary for his life, he needs to stay confident and persistent in his quest.